cnzzx/GeMap/README.md

 ## Citation

-If GeMap is useful or relevant to your research, please kindly recognize our contributions by citing our paper:
+If the paper and code help your research, please kindly cite:

 ```bibtex
 @misc{zhang2023online,